 Orvieto

-Orvieto is a comune and town located in the Umbria region of Italy.
-The town is located on top of a flat butte which is made from volcanic tuffa stone.
-The location of the town is one of the most beautiful sites in Europe as it rises from the top of a vertical cliff, surrounded by various medieval walls.
+Orvieto is a town located in the Umbria region of Italy, located on top of a flat butte made of volcanic tuff stone.
+Orvieto is truly located in one of the most beautiful sites in Europe, as it rises on the top of a vertical cliff, and it is surrounded by beautiful medieval walls.

-The city has been populated since the Etruscan times and it was a major hub during the time the Etruscans lived in the area.
-Various artifacts and objects have been found in the region dating back to the Etruscan times which have now been kept in the archeological museum of the town.
+The city has been populated since pre-Roman times, and it was a major hub of the Etruscans.
+Various artifacts and objects have been found in the region dating back to the their times, now kept in the archeological town museum.

 Attractions in Orvieto